-In each case, specific grant of a waiver from the Rule 9 obligation is required.
+In each case, specific grant of a Rule 9 waiver is required.
 Such grant will be subject to:

-- (a) there having been no disqualifying transactions (as set out in Section 3 below) by the person or group seeking the waiver in the previous 12 months; - (b) prior consultation with the Panel by the parties concerned or their advisers; - (c) approval in advance by the Panel of the circular setting out the details of the proposals; - (d) approval of the proposals by an independent vote, on a poll, at a meeting of the holders of any relevant class of securities, whether or not any such meeting needs to be convened to approve the issue of the securities in question; and - (e) disenfranchisement of the person or group seeking the waiver and of any other non-independent party at any such meeting.
+- (a) there having been no disqualifying transactions (as set out in Section 3 below); - (b) prior consultation with the Panel by the parties concerned or their advisers; - (c) approval in advance by the Panel of the circular setting out the details of the proposals; - (d) approval of the proposals by an independent vote, on a poll, at a meeting of the holders of any relevant class of securities, whether or not any such meeting needs to be convened to approve the issue of the securities in question; and - (e) disenfranchisement of the potential controller and persons acting in concert with it and of any other non-independent party at any such meeting.